-Sale #8 sits within the downtown core of San Mateo, comprising a long and shallow parcel at the corner of Fifth Avenue and San Mateo Drive.
+Sale #9 sits within the downtown core of San Mateo, comprising a long and shallow parcel at the corner of Fifth Avenue and San Mateo Drive.
 The property is affected by some traffic noise but obviously is very convenient to shopping and restaurants.
 Furthermore, the property overlooks San Mateo Central Park, a 16.5-acre public park.
-The location of sale #8 is considered to be superior to that of the subject.
+The location of sale #9 is considered to be superior to that of the subject.
 A downward adjustment will be made for that factor.

-Sale #9 lies at the very heavily trafficked intersection of El Camino Real and Page Mill Road in Palo Alto.
+Sale #10 lies at the very heavily trafficked intersection of El Camino Real and Page Mill Road in Palo Alto.
 While the site is affected by major traffic noise, it benefits from being across the street from the boundary of Stanford Research Park and within a very short distance of Stanford University.
-The location of sale #9 is rated superior to that of the subject, which results in a negative adjustment.
+The location of sale #10 is rated superior to that of the subject, which results in a negative adjustment.

-Sale #10 is a corner site with frontage on El Camino Real and Del Medio Avenue in Mountain View, very near the border of Mountain View and Palo Alto.
+Sale #11 is a corner site with frontage on El Camino Real and Del Medio Avenue in Mountain View, very near the border of Mountain View and Palo Alto.
 The property is affected by significant traffic noise but, as with the subject, lies within an area of high demand near major Silicon Valley employers.
-No adjustment will be made for location.
+The property benefits from a setting within an elementary school district with a superior reputation relative to the subject property.
+A downward adjustment will be applied for location.

-Sale #11 includes seven contiguous parcels, which together have a corner setting on Bayswater Avenue and Myrtle Road, virtually adjacent to the Caltrain railroad spur, within downtown Burlingame.
+Sale #12 includes seven contiguous parcels, which together have a corner setting on Bayswater Avenue and Myrtle Road, virtually adjacent to the Caltrain railroad spur, within downtown Burlingame.
 The property is on the opposite side of California Drive and the railroad tracks from the commercial core section of the downtown district, but it is a part of downtown under city planning guidelines.
 The site is affected by significant road and train noise but it is very convenient to shopping and services.
-Considering all factors, for an apartment or mixed use project the location is considered to be reasonably comparable to that of the subject.
-No adjustment for location will be applied.
+Considering all factors, for an apartment or mixed use project the location is considered to be slightly superior to that of the subject.
+A small downward adjustment will be applied.